-Dose Frequency Induction 160 mg Initial Dose (Day 0) as four injections OR as two injections on Day 0 and two injections on Day 1 80 mg Second Dose (Day 14) as two injections Maintenance 40 mg Starting Day 28 and continuing fortnightly azathioprine) may be continued during treatment with Idacio.
+Dose Frequency Induction 160 mg Initial Dose (Day 0) as two 80 mg injections in one day OR as one 80 mg injection per day for two consecutive days OR as four 40 mg injections in one day OR as two 40 mg injections per day for two consecutive days.
+80 mg Second Dose (Day 14) as one 80 mg injection OR two 40 mg injections Maintenance 40 mg Starting Day 28 and continuing fortnightly

-Aminosalicylates, corticosteroids, and/or immunomodulatory agents (e.g., 6-mercaptopurine and
+Aminosalicylates, corticosteroids, and/or immunomodulatory agents (e.g., 6-mercaptopurine and azathioprine) may be continued during treatment with Yuflyma.

 Patients usually respond within the induction phase.
-However, if a patient does not show any response, available data do not sufficiently support further Idacio treatment.

-Some patients may benefit from increasing the frequency to 40 mg every week or 80mg fortnightly if a disease flare or an inadequate response is experienced during maintenance dosing.
+However, if a patient does not show any response, available data do not sufficiently support further Yuflyma treatment.
+Some patients may benefit from increasing the dosage of Yuflyma to 40 mg every week or 80 mg fortnightly if a disease flare or an inadequate response is experienced during maintenance dosing.